Migration between PolarDB for PostgreSQL (Compatible with Oracle) clusters

 Note

-In this scenario, DTS does not support schema migration for triggers.
-We recommend that you delete the triggers of the source database to prevent data inconsistency caused by the triggers.
+Triggers are not currently supported.
+Delete triggers from the source to prevent data inconsistency.
 For more information, see Configure a data synchronization or migration task for a source database that contains a trigger.

 Full data migration

-DTS migrates the historical data of objects from the source database to the destination database.
+DTS migrates all existing data of the objects from the source to the destination.

 Note